CortexFoundation/tech-doc/cvm/mxnet/mxnet.md

 ## Implementation

-We implement a converter using MXNet's nnvm module called **MRT** (Model Representation Tool) that transforms a plain MXNet model that can be inferred on the **Cortex Virtual Machine** (CVM), the runtime environment for smart contracts with machine learning models on the blockchain.
+We implement a converter using MXNet's nnvm module called **Model Representation Tool** (MRT) that transforms MXNet Model Zoo that can be inferred on the **Cortex Virtual Machine** (CVM), the runtime environment for smart contracts with machine learning models on the blockchain.

 ### Fusion and Operator Rewriting